What is NSPE – New Mexico?

 Issues Conference

-The 2025 Issues Conference was held on Friday, November 21st, 2025 at the UNM Continuing Education Center.
-This year’s theme was “Water Conservation, Environmental and Energy Issues in New Mexico”.
-Thank you to all who attended.
+The 2025 Issues Conference was held on Friday, November 21, 2025 at UNM Continuing Education Center, and it was a great success.
+Thank you for attending!

 Local Chapter Events